 I had learned to manage the side effects of chemo and had continued to work.
 Having things be normal was incredibly important to me.
 I hadn’t bought a wig and was not prepared to go through the trauma of shaving my head or watching my hair fall out in clumps.
-Since I had gone through a cold cap coach, I didn’t even have the requisite caps and coolers if I could press gang a friend into doing the caps for me.
-In this instance, I was left out in the figurative cold – pun intended.

-I learned later that this same company rep told another person who was going to be coachless not to worry because “it’s just your hair” even though, like me, she was several chemo sessions in.
-So after the time, discomfort and money spent, she lost her hair anyway.
+I learned later that this same company rep told another person who was going to be coachless not to worry because “it’s just your hair,” even though, like me, she was several chemo sessions in.
+So after the time, discomfort, and money spent, she lost her hair anyway.